monthonk/secret-online-patcher/README.md

 # Secret Online Patch

-This an application that runs on server to detect changes in a directory and create a patch for those changes.
+This an application is a CLI tool that can detect changes in a directory and create a patch for those changes.